RocketChat/RC4Conferences/README.md

 Once all the environment variables are set run the following script to start the NextJS frontend.
 ```
-sh startNext.sh localhost
+sh startNext.sh 127.0.0.1
 ```
->Note: Please replace the "localhost" with your static IP if you are doing environment setup on your VM.
+>Note: Please replace the "127.0.0.1"(localhost) with your static IP if you are doing environment setup on your VM.

 4. Once the development server is launched create a dummy event by following the link in the top nav to `Admin>Create`.